ysig/GraKeL/dev/_sources/user_manual/make_your_own_kernel.rst.txt

 The procedure of reading the input is really standard, but must be specified for each kernel according to its minimum acceptable input, that is the least elements with which it can be computed.
-After reading the labels calculate frequencies with a :code:`Counter` on the label values, while adding them to a list for all the non empty element of the iterable.
+After reading the labels, we calculate frequencies with a :code:`Counter` on the label values, while adding them to a list for all the non empty element of the iterable.
 Finally on those list elements that are produced from :code:`parse_input` the pairwise operation that calculates the kernel value is